samzabala/framework/docs/sections/scaffolding/colors.md

   lightest color, usually for body background. not to be confused with the set theme values

-_Both schemes has an alt value for contrasting background instances._
+_Both schemes has an alt value for contrasting background instances.
+More on it in a lil bit_

 _These values interchange on dark mode by default (eg: `$background-base-alt` )_